 Kidney stone pain

 The pain of kidney stones can be severe, although some people feel no pain.
-You usually feel it in your back, side, lower belly or groin.
-It is caused by the stone passing from your kidney to your bladder, or from your bladder to the outside world.
+If you have a kidney stone, you usually feel the pain in your back, side, lower belly or groin.
+It is caused by the stone passing from the kidney to the bladder, or from the bladder to the outside world.

 Kidney stone symptoms